 A young babysitter takes a job at a remote mansion, only to realize that the person she’s going to be sitting isn’t a baby.
 While waiting for a pizza to be delivered, she discovers an old trove of family photos that includes a picture of three corpses.
 Film critic Joe Bob Briggs called this “just a superb slow-burn, extremely well-crafted movie.”

-This slow-moving avant-garde tale from director Lars Von Trier deals with two sisters who work out the kinks in their dysfunctional relationship just as a planet is fated to collide with earth and destroy life as we know it.
+This slow-moving avant-garde tale (not a horror movie) from director Lars Von Trier deals with two sisters who work out the kinks in their dysfunctional relationship just as a planet is fated to collide with earth and destroy life as we know it.
 Von Trier says he wrote the script while under the heavy influence of drugs and alcohol and that it was inspired by a depressive episode in his life.
 Spectrum Culture praised the “slow burn intensity” of lead actress Kirsten Dunst’s performance.